jmineroff/Domino-Launchpad-Quickstart/README.md

 ### Lab 4.1 - Share Web App and Model API

 Congratulations!
-You have now gone through a full workflow to pull data from an S3 bucket, clean and visualize the data, train several models across different frameworks, deploy the best performing model, and use a web app front end for easy scoring of your model.
+You have now gone through a full workflow to pull data from an S3 bucket, clean and visualize the data, train several models across different frameworks, deploy the best performing model, and use a web app frontend for easy scoring of your model.
 Now the final step is to get your model and app into the hands of the end users.

 To do so we will navigate back to our project and click on the **App** tab